 While this can seem expensive, it is an important feature of the home.

-Other exterior finishes include openings in your home, like doorways, windows, and the garage.
+Other exterior finishes include openings in your home, like doorways, windows, and the garage, and roofing.

 You will also want to have a $1,000 “cushion” that will allow you to go over budget if necessary.